datkony/SloveThePassword/README.md

 # 🔐 SloveThePassword

-A fun and simple web-based password puzzle game built with HTML/CSS/JS (frontend) and Node.js + Express (backend).
+A fun and simple web-based password sloving game built with HTML/CSS/JS (frontend) and Node.js + Express (backend).
 This project uses a **monorepo** structure and is deployed on [Render](https://render.com).

 ---